Cultural & Community Resources

 Who you are and how you identify matters, and it’s important you have a strong community to connect with as a CSU student.

-Cultural Resource Centers at Colorado State University are designed to support students in a number of ways.
+Colorado State University offers a wide selection of unique cultural and community resources for students to contribute to our vibrant campus community.
 We want you to be able to connect with others who share your experiences, understand your journey, and can become a part of your story.
-While each office listed may emphasize a specific segment of the student body, services and programs are available to benefit all students at CSU.
+While each office listed below may emphasize a specific segment of the student body, services and programs are available to benefit all students at CSU.

 Adult Learner and Veteran Services (ALVS)

 Non-traditional students often navigate academics and campus life in a unique way.
-While it’s not an official Cultural Resource Center, ALVS offers professional, academic, and personal support to ensure that you have the tools for success.
+ALVS offers professional, academic, and personal support to ensure that you have the tools for success.
 Services include peer advising, scholarships, and leadership training.

 Asian/Pacific American Cultural Center (APACC)